 - Liquidating Dividends – If a company is to be liquidated, its shareholders receive a payment from the company as a return to their initial contribution.
-Unlike other dividend paid out of a company’s earnings, this type comes from a business’ capital base.
+Unlike other dividends paid out of a company’s earnings, this type comes from a business’s capital base.
 The good thing about it is that it is not taxable.

 What Can You Do With Your Dividend?

 If you are a shareholder of a company you are eligible to have a share of a corporation’s profit.
 Or, you have the right to receive a dividend.

 If you are an investor who prefers cash, you have two options.
 The first one is to have the money disbursed to your bank account.
 The second one is to reinvest the dividend by purchasing shares in the company paying the dividend.
 This is the so-called dividend reinvestment plan.
 The first option generates income, while the second is better in the long run.